sv3at/fotw-bible-reader/README.md

 2. Add an entry to `manifest.json` with `id`, `name`, `language`, `license`, `source`, and `dataFile`.

 3. Easiest path to regenerate everything from upstream: edit `scripts/build-bible-data.mjs` and run `npm run build:bible` again.

+For a copy/paste checklist and examples, see `CUSTOM-TRANSLATIONS.md`.

+For onboarding from a fork in Cursor, see `FORK-AND-CURSOR-SETUP.md`.